-CalPlant1 will introduce to North America the long-awaited CalAg MDF, the composite panel of the 21st Century.
+CalPlant will soon introduce its long-awaited rice straw-based MDF, the composite panel of the 21st century.

-When construction is completed in Summer 2019, CalPlant I will be North America’s first commercial-scale producer of rice straw-based medium density fiberboard (MDF), annually supplying approximately 140 million square feet of no-added-formaldehyde MDF to the building products industry.
+When construction is completed this spring, CalPlant I will be the world’s first commercial-scale producer of rice straw-based medium density fiberboard (MDF), annually supplying approximately 140 million square feet of no-added-formaldehyde MDF to the building products industry.

 CalPlant and its predecessor company CalAg LLC have spent many years researching, developing and patenting a process to make high quality MDF using annually renewable rice straw as the feedstock, the disposal of which has posed environmental issues in California for over a century.
 Rice straw is an agricultural waste product of the annual harvest, and all furnish for the plant will be procured from Sacramento Valley rice growers within a 15- to 25-mile radius of the plant site in Willows, California.